 - Some hotel loyalty programs have the further benefit of often not having dynamic award pricing, so there are opportunities to get disproportionate value when redeeming during peak periods

-To give a further example, Marriott Bonvoy often sells points for well under a cent each, and you could redeem 400,000 Bonvoy points for a five night stay at the Ritz-Carlton Maldives (that’s 80,000 points per night after factoring in a fifth night free).
+To give a further example, Marriott Bonvoy often sells points for well under a cent each.
+While Marriott no longer publishes an award chart, you could often book the Ritz-Carlton Maldives for around 400,000 points for a five night stay (that’s 80,000 points per night after factoring in a fifth night free).
 As a point of comparison, paid rates in peak season are often over $2,000 per night.

 To top off an account for an award redemption